themirko/NavigationApp/README.md

 # GPS Navigation App
-A simple yet powerful GPS navigation system that calculates the shortest path between two points in your city using Dijkstra’s algorithm.
+A simple GPS navigation system that calculates the shortest path between two points in your city using Dijkstra’s algorithm.
 It parses map data, builds a custom graph, and visualizes the result.
-There is no UI yet, but a plotting function displays the computed path.

 ![Navigation Demo](plot.png)